abs-sayem/windows_utility/custom_office_installation/readme.md

 # Install Custom Office
 Most of us don't need other office products except **Word**, **Excel**, **PowerPoint** and for some users **Visio**.
 So, it is wise to install just needed products rather than all the products come with full version (about 7-10 products).
 To install custom office **`download and extract one of the office file`** and follow the steps:

-> **The installation needs internet connection as it will download the products from web**
+> **The installation needs internet connection as it will download the products from web.**

 ---